twilight-wizard/nixmentors/Lab3-NFS/Lab3.md

 ```shell
 /data/share3 192.168.1.0/24(rw)
 ```
-Execute ``exportfs -rv`` on nfsserver
+Execute ``exportfs -rv`` on nfsserver.
 Now try mounting share3 on all of the nfsclients .
 Does this work?
-If no error messages pop up, check if you can see file3.
+Check the mount using either of the previously specified methods

 Unmount share3 from all of the clients.
 * Share /data/share4 to all clients in your subnet but no other ip addresses, but turn off root squashing